+Year 11 Recommendation (2022)

-If you studied Year 10 General Maths 2nd semester Unit 1 and 2
+If you studied Unit 1 Year 10 General Genera Maths 2nd semester Minimum ave I Maths General Maths Minimum average from

-General Maths

-Minimum average of 50%,

-Unit 3 and 4 General Maths Minimum average from General Maths is 50%
+Units 3 and 4

+Areas of Study
-'Data analysis' and 'Recursion and financial modelling'.

-Two modules to be completed in their entirety, from a selection of four possible modules:
+Unit 3 'Data analysis' and 'Recursion and financial modelling'.
+Two modules to be completed in their entirety from a selection of four possible modules: Matrices; Networks and decision mathematics Geometry and measurement; and Graphs and relations.

-- Matrices:

-- Networks and decision mathematics;

-- Geometry and measurement; and

-- Graphs and relations.